255BITS/poly-image-reader/README.md

-poly-upload
+poly-image-reader
 ===========

-A cross-platform camera/image upload library for browsers, phones and tablets.
+A cross-platform camera/image library for browsers, phones and tablets.

 ### Browsers ###
 HTML5 Drag and Drop is supported.